Knowing where formaldehyde can be found in the home is the first step toward reducing or eliminating its presence.

 It is true that organic pillows and pillowcases are far less expensive compared to replacing your mattress.

-If you purchase a new mattress that is not organic, then let it air out first in an open space before introducing it to the home.
+If you purchase a new mattress that is not organic, let it air out in an open space before introducing it to the home.

 Natural materials can also be found in upholstery, curtains, and other fabrics.